Case Studies in Effective Chaplaincy

 Try a creative approach:

-• Stage a debate about a dilemma
+• Stage a debate about a dilemma.

-• Ask students to find newspaper articles or bring in their own stories about similar cases to compare
+• Ask students to find newspaper articles or bring in their own stories about similar cases to compare.

 Credits

-• Learning Designer and Developer: Lars Mackenzie
+• Learning designer and developer: Lars Mackenzie

-• Project Coordinator and Editor: Liz Aeschlimann
+• Project coordination and editing: Liz Aeschlimann

-• Additional Contributors: John Schmalzbauer
+• Additional contributions: John Schmalzbauer